 This post describes how I started developing python scripts using vscode on Windows but using WSL under the hood for linux development tasks.
+See my dot files post for some references to these settings.

 - Following Microsoft’s Developing in WSL … :